mpaiva/venus/_posts/2023-08-01-making-your-design-portfolio-accessible.md

 </div>
 ```

-## 9. Offer Multiple Ways to Contact You
+### Offer Multiple Ways to Contact You

 Provide various contact methods (e.g., email, phone, social media) to accommodate different user preferences and needs.

 **Example:**

 - Include a contact form, email address, and social media links on your contact page.

-## 10. Choose Accessible Templates
+### Choose Accessible Templates

 When using platforms like Squarespace, be mindful of the templates you select.
 Not all templates are created with accessibility in mind.
 Look for templates that prioritize accessibility features, such as proper heading structures, high contrast, and keyboard navigability.
 Avoid templates that rely heavily on images without alt text or have poor contrast.

 **Tip:**

 - Check the accessibility of a template before committing to it, and make necessary adjustments to enhance accessibility.

-## 11. Test with the WAVE Tool
+### Test with the WAVE Tool

 Use the [WAVE tool](https://wave.webaim.org/) to check your website for accessibility issues.
 This free tool provides visual feedback about the accessibility of your content, helping you identify and fix potential problems.

 **Tip:**

 - Regularly test your portfolio with the WAVE tool to catch and address any new accessibility issues.

-## 12. Continuous Learning
-Accessibility standards are always evolving.
-Stay updated with the latest guidelines and continually improve your resume and portfolio to ensure you remain at the forefront of inclusive design.

-**Tip:**
-- Follow accessibility experts and organizations on social media, and participate in accessibility webinars and workshops.

 ## Conclusion

 Making your design portfolio accessible is a vital step in ensuring that your work can be appreciated by a diverse audience.
 By following these practical tips, you can demonstrate your commitment to inclusive design and set yourself apart as a thoughtful, professional designer.

+### 💙 I'm here to help

+If you still need assistance on this topic, I volunteer a couple of hours a week to help UX professionals seeking guidance with the end-to-end design process, digital accessibility, pointers on how to get in the industry, portfolio reviews, resume advice, etc.

+[Schedule a 1:1 session (FREE)](https://mpaiva.youcanbook.me) and lets review your portfolio

-Let’s make our work accessible to everyone because it’s the right thing to do.
-Hell yeah!
+Making our work accessible to everyone because it’s the right thing to do.

+**Hell yeah!**